-Other great options for tradies are the Crommelins 8kVA (Subaru petrol engine) or the Gentech 8kVA (powered by Honda); Built by Australian companies, both of these generators pack 6,400 watts and come with tough roll over frames.
+Another great options for tradies is the Gentech 8kVA (powered by Honda); Built by an Australian company, this generator packs 6,400 watts and come with tough roll over frames.
 As with the Powerlite 8kVA, WorkCover approved features can be added at an extra cost.

 Type 2: Smaller power tools for jobs around the home